 How to Prevent Bolting in Bok Choy

 There are several answers to what it means when bok choy bolts and how to prevent bolting.
-In bok choy, the key factor is shock, which can be caused by transplant, temperature and water.
+In bok choy, the key factor is shock, which can be caused by transplanting, temperature, and water.
 It’s a sign your plant is ‘panicking’ and feels the need to propagate (make seed) as quickly as possible.

 First, choose a variety that is slow to bolt, particularly if you live in an area where radical temperatures are common.

 Choose your site carefully.
 Bok choy needs sun, but as the weather warms, all day sun will cause your garden soil temperature to rise.
 You’ll be planting in the spring before trees are fully leafed out.
 Choose a spot that will eventually have some shade.
 Six to eight hours of direct sun is all that’s needed.
 If sunny spots are all that’s available, you might consider creating shade with a tarp.

 Transplanting can cause shock.
 For spring planting, sow your seed directly into nitrogen rich soil as soon as all danger of frost has passed.
 The ideal temperature for bok choy is between 55 and 70 degrees F. (13-21 C.).
 Be aware that bok choy plant bolt can occur when nighttime temperatures drop below 55 degrees F. (13 C.).
 Of course, Mother Nature can never be completely relied on, so one of the easiest answers for how to prevent bolting in bok choy is to grow it in a cold frame where you have more control over temperature.